geogardenclub/geogardenclub.github.io/docs/user-guide/plantings.md

 **Notes** (optional): Add any notes you want to remember about this planting.
 This could be the source of the seeds, the variety, or any other information you want to remember.

 **Outcomes** (optional):  Complete this section as the crop grows.
 You can update this section at any time.
 For more details, see the [Outcomes documentation](outcomes.md).
-* Germination:  How well the crop germinated.
+* Germination:  How well the Planting germinated.
-* Resistance: How well the crop resisted pests and diseases.
+* Resistance: How well the Planting resisted pests and diseases.
-* Flavor:  How tasty the crop was.
+* Flavor:  How tasty was the food produced by the Planting.
-* Yield:  How well the crop produced.
+* Yield:  How well the Planting produced food.
-* Appearance:  How beautiful the crop was.
+* Appearance:  How beautiful was the food produced by the Planting
+* Weight: The estimated weight of the food produced by this Planting.

 Tap **Submit** to add this Planting to your Garden.